 Areas most prone to problems are penetrations through the roof, such as vent stacks.
 The penetrations are usually installed through a sheet metal sleeve that is flashed into the roof membrane and that is filled with a mastic material, referred to as a “pitch pocket.”
-The mastic can dry up over time, so we check the pitch pockets and add mastic if necessary.
+The mastic can dry up over time, so we check the pitch pockets.

 Before we complete the inspection, we take a look at the roof perimeter (see the above passage on roof safety) where the roof membrane turns up onto the parapet, which is the extension of the walls above the roof level.
 A metal flashing is used to protect the membrane at the parapet.
 With a low parapet, the flashing may extend over the top of the parapet.
 With a high parapet, the membrane flashing may terminate in a “reglet” and there will be separate flashing for the top of the parapet.
 We check the sealant at the reglet to ensure it remains flexible and fully adhered and finally, we check the flashing to ensure it is not rusted or damaged.

 In a “conventional” roofing system, the waterproofing membrane is installed on top of the roof’s insulation.
 The most common type of conventional roof is a built-up roof, or BUR.
 A built-up roof consists of three or four alternating layers of felt and asphalt, ending with a layer of gravel to help protect the roofing membrane from UV radiation.
 Signs of deterioration in a BUR include:

 - Blisters or blueberries: spongy bubbles in the surface

 - Ridges: long ripples in the membrane